stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 expected to cache well-formed microblocks for some time, in order to help ensure that they are eventually enqueued for processing if they are legitimate.

-Valid microblocks in the parent stream may be orphaned by the child anchored block, i.e. because the leader didn't see them in time to build off of them.
+Valid microblocks in the parent stream may be orphaned by the child anchored block because the leader didn't see them in time to build off of them.
 If this happens, then the orphaned microblocks are dropped.

 ## Block Processing

-Block processing is the act of calculating the next materialized view of the blockchain, using both the anchored block and the parent microblcok stream that connects it to its parent anchored block.
+Block processing is the act of calculating the next materialized view of the blockchain, using both the anchored block and the parent microblock stream that connects it to its parent anchored block.
 Processing the anchored block entails applying all of the transactions of its ancestor microblocks, applying all of the anchored transactions,